 When you have extra cash, it’s best to deposit that money into a bank account.
 That way the funds are safe from loss, theft, or damage.

 But what’s the best way to deposit cash, and what are your options if you want to use an online bank account or ATM?

-If you have an account at a brick-and-mortar bank or credit union, take your cash to the branch and make a deposit.
-You’ll start earning interest quickly, and you should not pay any fees for making the deposit.
+If you have an account at a brick-and-mortar bank or credit union, you can bring cash to a branch and make a deposit right there.
+You’ll start earning interest quickly if you deposit to savings, and you should not pay any fees for making the deposit.

 Ask your bank how they handle money orders (or read your deposit agreement) before you go out and buy one.

 The Deposit Slip